 The guide helps parents and other adult family members and caregivers navigate supporting the overall well-being and mental health of school-aged children, including tips for what can be difficult conversations.
 It offers information about the social and emotional development of young people and explains warning signs that may signal mental health challenges.
 It equips caregivers with targeted strategies, tools, and resources that help them advocate for their family, address each child’s specific needs, and access professional help.

-Parent Resources for Substance Abuse
+Parent Resources for Substance Misuse

 The San Diego Health and Human Services Agency provides a guide to community-based programs and services for substance use disorder prevention, intervention, and treatment and recovery services throughout San Diego County.